-During fiscal Q4, our Hong Kong food business achieved strong sales by bringing in major brands from Europe and Australia, broadening the product range and increasing retail shelf space.
-For the period the total food segment delivered \$2.1 million in sales (compared with \$1.8 million in the same quarter of 2018-19), representing 19% growth year over year and delivering a gross margin of 26.6%.
+During the quarter, our Hong Kong food distribution business achieved strong sales by bringing in major brands from Europe and Australia, broadening the product range and increasing retail shelf space.
+For the period the total food segment delivered \$2.5 million in sales (compared with \$2.1 million for the same quarter last year), representing 17% sales growth year over year and delivering a gross margin of 22.7% for the quarter.

-Amid the continued social unrest and the COVID-19 outbreak in Hong Kong, our food distribution business remained strong with Q4 sales growing by 3% over the previous quarter and achieving similar sales to Q1, a period prior to the social unrest and COVID-19.
+Amid the continued social unrest and the renewed COVID-19 outbreak in Hong Kong, our food distribution business performance remained strong with fiscal Q1 sales growing by 18% over the previous quarter and delivery of a net profit of over \$200,000 after overhead allocations.
+The quarterly performance and continuing sales growth, confirmed our decision to allocate resources and to focus on the successful Hong Kong food distribution business, after closing our mainland China operations last year.